Aakanshi-Sharma/transfer-learning/README.md

 # Transfer Learning

-## It is the deep learning concept
+### It is the deep learning concept that uses pre-trained models